WillDenby/make-python-faster/src/built_in_data_structures/the_collections_module.md

 ## deque

-Use case: When you need to add or pop elements from both ends of a collection efficiently.
+**Use case**: When you need to add or pop elements from both ends of a collection efficiently.

-Efficiency: Provides faster appends and pops from the left end but is slower than lists in random access.
+**Efficiency**: Provides faster appends and pops from the left end but is slower than lists in random access.

 **Example:**